Open Doors Homeownership Grant

 To be eligible for consideration, an affordable housing development must be located within CAHEC’s footprint of Alabama, Florida, Georgia, Kentucky, Maryland, North Carolina, Pennsylvania, South Carolina, Tennessee, Virginia, Washington D.C., or West Virginia.
-CAHEC accepts applications annually from February 15 to July 31.
+CAHEC accepts applications annually from mid-February to July 31.
 Eligible applications are scored via a competitive review process and awarded upon the impact and quality of the proposals.
-For 2017, CAHEC offered three grants: one at $25,000, one at $15,000, and one at $10,000.
+For 2020, CAHEC will offer three grants: one at $25,000, one at $15,000, and one at $10,000.